AbdessamadKhaoula/jenkins-ci-cd-pipeline/README.md

 With this setup, the infrastructure for the CI/CD pipeline is ready, and the required tools are installed and configured to proceed with the next steps.

+### Verification
+- After Terraform has successfully applied the infrastructure, verify that the necessary services and tools are installed and running by connecting to the EC2 instance via SSH and running the following commands:

+1. Check Jenkins Status:

+``bash
+   systemctl status jenkins
+Ensure Jenkins is active and running.
+2. Check Docker Version:

+``bash
+   docker --version
+This confirms Docker is installed and provides the installed version.
+3. Check Trivy Version:

+``bash
+   trivy --version
+Verifies that Trivy is installed correctly and displays its version.
+4. List Docker Containers:

+``bash
+   docker ps -a
+This lists all running and stopped containers to confirm that the SonarQube container is set up.